 Talent clicking on the RingIndicator icon with monitor/screen visible in the frame.
 Videographer: Obtain multiple usable takes for this shot because this will be reused in 3.12.1

-SCREEN: To be uploaded by Authors: Opening toolbox and selecting TIFF file.
+SCREEN: To be uploaded by Authors: Opening RingIndicator toolbox and selecting TIFF file.

-SCREEN: To be uploaded by Authors: From the Volume tab, selecting the Load Volume function to select the multipage TIFF file in the directory.
+SCREEN: To be uploaded by Authors: Inspect the GUI and you will see the transversal plane and a radial plane

-For structure correction, manually click on the image to insert green bars starting with the pith and ending with the most recent ring, along with the core correct for structural deviations on both the transversal and the radial plane [1].
+For structure correction, manually click on the image to insert green bars starting with the pith and ending with the most recent ring, along with the core to correct for structural deviations on both the transversal and the radial plane [1].
 Once a green bar is placed on one plane, it automatically generates one on the other [2].

-SCREEN: To be uploaded by Authors: Image being clicked, then green bars are inserted.
+SCREEN: To be uploaded by Authors: Image being clicked, then green bars are inserted, and the nodes are moved at the end of the bar to align with the rings on the transversal and radial plane.

 SCREEN: To be uploaded by Authors: Shot of green bars generated on all images.

-After inserting the bar, move the nodes at the end bar to change the angle.
-Change the bar position using the middle node and adjust the size of the nodes [1].
-Press Data followed by Export, then Rings followed by Export Rings to ensure ring and fiber indications are written on the proper .txt (dot-T-X-T) files [2].

-SCREEN: To be uploaded by Authors: Moving the nodes at the end of the bar, changing the bar position, and adjusting the size of the nodes.

-SCREEN: To be uploaded by Authors: Data then Export and Rings then Export Rings being clicked.

 Next, click Densitometry, then Densitometry plot to calculate the density profile [1].
 Create and plot a density profile by selecting Overlay Plotting and then Plot Density Profile [2].